Quitch/GW-AI-Overhaul/README.md

 **Q. Why aren't awarded bounties showing on the player list?**

 Galactic War hides eco modifies from the player list.
 The bounties are still being awarded.
 If you gain one it will show below your eco bar.

+**Q. Why are those turrets moving?**

+When the Synchronous have the speed bonus their defences will move to engage you when you get close.

 ## Known Issues